 Mobile application testing is getting short shrift, with some organizations doing little or no testing at all.
-Experts say these organizations don't know how to
+Experts say these organizations don't know how to test applications that run outside the firewall.
+Nor do they understand how mobile applications support key business goals and processes.

 In this article, experts explain why organizations are behind the curve on mobile application testing, and what they need to do to assure the quality of these important apps.